-Authors’ note: This is the second of a five-part series, in which we explore how financial services firms are using robotic process automation (RPA) to support accounting, compliance, financial risk management and other operations.
+Authors’ note: This is the second of a four-part series, in which we explore how financial services firms are using robotic process automation (RPA) to support accounting, compliance, financial risk management and other operations.
 In the first installment, we offer a list of seven deadly sins that can derail RPA adoption.

 In our work with clients who are at various levels of automation maturity, we interact with automation strategists, analysts, technologists and evangelists.
 From these interactions and our deep experience across the financial services industry, we’ve identified seven steps that banks can take to automate efficiently and derive long-term value from their RPA investment.